[This post was updated January 2023]

 That was step one.
 The next step, in order to make your data useful, is to create Goals.
 This means that you have to tell Google Analytics what it is your website is trying to achieve.
 For example, you may be trying to get people to fill out your Booking Enquiry form.
 After people fill out this form, you redirect them to the Thank You Page.
 This means that we effectively have the ‘goal’ of having people arrive to our Thank You Page – something we can share with Analytics.

 What’s the benefit of this?
-If I use Goals, I am now able to track the exact sources of my sales with ease.
-Does my Facebook traffic actually convert?
+If I use Goals, I am now able to track the exact sources of my sales -or any other metric I wish to evaluate- with ease.

 At TourismTiger, the data coming from our goals has made a big difference to how we market the business.
 We’ve discovered that LinkedIn traffic is far superior to both Twitter and Facebook in terms of engagement and response.

 Goals are great.
-Let’s take that Thank You Page as an example.
+Let’s take that Thank You Page as an example and set a Goal up:

-Step 1: Following the image below, click Admin in the menu and then click Goals.
+Step 1: Click Admin in the menu and then click Goals.

 Step 3: Create the Goal.
 You need to select ‘Custom’.